-- They should delay their vaccination until 90 days have passed to ensure there isn’t an interference from antibodies received by plasma and vaccine response.
+They should delay their vaccination until 90 days have passed to ensure there isn’t interference from antibodies received by plasma and vaccine response.

-- To this date, data is not available about the safety of the vaccine in immunocompromised patients (HIV, patients on immunosuppressant drugs and immunocompromising diseases).
+To this date, data is limited about the safety of the vaccine in immunocompromised patients (HIV, patients on immunosuppressant drugs, and immunocompromising diseases).

-- They should be educated about the type of the vaccine and that It doesn’t contain live virus or attenuated.
+They should be educated about the type of the vaccine and that it doesn’t contain live viruses or attenuated.

-- They should understand that the efficacy in their condition is still to be evaluated and may differ from typical response.
+They should understand that the efficacy in their condition is still to be evaluated and may differ from the typical response.
 They should follow precautions after vaccination.

 Persons with autoimmune conditions:

-- To this date, data is not available about the safety of the vaccine in pregnant women, though the vaccine is not live vaccine.
+To this date, data is limited about the safety of the vaccine in pregnant women, though the vaccine is not a live vaccine.

-- Pregnant women or those planning to conceive in the near future, can receive the vaccine as they are more prone to sever form of the disease, and should be educated about the limited data available on safety.
+Pregnant women or those planning to conceive in the near future can receive the vaccine as they are more prone to severe forms of the disease, and should be educated about the limited data available on safety.

 Anticoagulation therapy and bleeding disorders:

-- Prior to vaccination, subjects on anticoagulant therapy or who have bleeding disorder should counsel their treating physician regarding the safety of injection.
+Prior to vaccination, subjects on anticoagulant therapy or who have bleeding disorders should counsel their treating physician regarding the safety of injection.

-- Patients who are on warfarin can be vaccinated via intramuscular route if they are up to date with their INR testing and are below the upper level of therapeutic range.
-Vaccine can be taken as well in patients on Direct Oral Anticoagulants if they are stable.
+Patients who are on warfarin can be vaccinated via the intramuscular route if they are up to date with their INR testing and are below the upper level of the therapeutic range.
+The vaccine can be taken as well in patients on Direct Oral Anticoagulants if they are stable.

-- Following the administration of injection, health care provider should monitor the injection site for any bleeding and educate the subject about the risk of hematoma from the injection.
+Following the administration of the injection, the health care provider should monitor the injection site for any bleeding and educate the subject about the risk of hematoma from the injection.

-- Educate the receiving subject about the possible side effect that are common to the vaccine such as (pain, swelling at the site of the injection, fever, fatigue, and myalgia) and to report to health care facility if any other side effects out of the norm appears.
+Educate the receiving subject about the possible side effect that is common to the vaccine such as (pain, swelling at the site of the injection, fever, fatigue, and myalgia) and to report to a health care facility if any other side effects out of the norm appear.